maciek04786/react-calorie-counter/README.md

 This is my first project in react, wanted to keep it simple, but by deciding to use local storage, I made it harder for myself, not really knowing how to do that.
-It's not exactly how I wanted it to be, I'm sure it can be improved, I would appreciate any advice, suggestions.
-Thanks!
+But all I can say is that working on this helped me understand the whole concept of react a lot better and how to use it to my advantage.